dyc3/senior-design/team-declaration.typ

 == Mission Statement

 Our mission is to build a load balancer for stateful applications meant to enable legacy, monolithic systems to scale horizontally.
-To manage scope, we will focus solely on making it work for OpenTogetherTube.

 While most all web applications have state in the form of a database, we define a stateful application as one that has requires state to be maintained in the application itself for the health of the overall system.
 For example, a chat application that stores messages in a database is stateful, but a chat application that stores messages in memory is not.
 The latter can be scaled horizontally trivially, but the former cannot.
 Generally, these applications perform operations on the state that are more complex than simple CRUD operations, and/or involve 2 way communication with the client.